idaholab/moose/modules/electromagnetics/doc/content/source/bcs/EMRobinBC.md

 - $\eta_r$ is a radiation condition parameter ($\eta_r = 1$ if the condition is applied in free space), and
 - $\hat{\mathbf{n}}$ is the boundary normal vector.

-#### Scalar field form (for RobinBC)
+#### Scalar field form (for EMRobinBC)

 !style halign=left
-In RobinBC, this condition is simplified for use with scalar field variables, such as those solved for in plane-wave problems where only a component of the vector field is being solved for.
+In EMRobinBC, this condition is simplified for use with scalar field variables, such as those solved for in plane-wave problems where only a component of the vector field is being solved for.
 In such a problem, it is assumed that $E \sim e^{jkx}$.
 The choice of $x$ as the spatial variable here is arbitrary; the directionality